Forex Tester vs MT5: Which Backtesting Tool Wins? (2026)

 Forex Tester Online

 Forex Tester Online offers subscription plans with a free demo tier.
-Paid plans include:
+As of 2026-04, paid plans include:

 Side-by-Side Comparison